ethanlipson/DensityMap/README.md

 ## Movement

+There are two movement options, controlled by setting ROTATE_GRID at the top of main.cpp to either true or false.

-Right now, the camera is controlled using WASD, plus Q and E for vertical movement.
-This will be changed to a stationary camera with a rotating display in the future.
+If ROTATE_GRID is false, then the camera can be moved around using WASD plus Q and E for upwards and downwards movement.
+C zooms in the camera.

+If ROTATE_GRID is true, then the camera is stationary, and the grid can be rotated by clicking the left mouse button and dragging.
+Press R to reset the orientation.

 ## To Do

-Add cube rotation and a static camera.
 Add GUI features.
 Speed optimizations !!!!!
-Dynamic resolution scaling (for the density display)

 ![The image is in the images folder](https://github.com/ethanlipson/DensityMap/raw/master/images/sphere.png "Sphere demo")